xmas92/katacoda-scenarios/test/step7.md

 If you get error `422` then press close the tab and reopen the link and try again.

-If you do not see the login page press on the `answer` tab below for troubleshooting help.
+If you do not see the login page press `SHOW SOLUTION` below for troubleshooting help.